The Ube Craze at Trader Joe’s Doesn’t Have to End at the Grocery Chain

 It’s impossible to track down any of the Trader Joe’s ube products.
 Ube, the purple yam that hails from the Philippines, first hit the freezer chests of the beloved grocery store chain in 2019 in the form of ice cream.
 Since that initial launch, Trader Joe’s has also released an ube mochi pancake mix, as well as boxes of ube tea cookies.
+Their latest iteration in their lineup of ube snacks is a spread, fit for smearing on toast or adding to puff pastry.
 The ube products have caused a frenzy.

 On a trip home to California, I managed to scoop up a box of the tea cookies, but the other two items were sold out.
 I then visited three different Trader Joe’s in the New York city area; the ube desserts remained elusive.
 My editor in Baltimore also couldn’t find a single ube item at her local Trader Joe’s.
 The quest for Trader Joe’s purple-tinged goods remained a challenge.

 “Usually, we make orders for the day and receive deliveries every day, but the ube [products] just continued to sell out and it’s finished for the season,” a Trader Joe’s employee in Brooklyn relayed.
 An employee at a different New York City location told me that the stock only lasted around two weeks.

 You can find ube in the form of ice cream, which typically crowns the Filipino sundae known as halo-halo; in cookies like crinkles and polvorons; and in cakes.
 Ube halaya, which is a jam made from the purple tuber and condensed milk, can be added to desserts or just eaten as a snack.